streleck/Vizion-Guide/beats-with-script.md

 To install and configure Metricbeat, enter the following into your console along with the url given to you when you created your Vizion ELK app.

     curl ec2-54-184-247-238.us-west-2.compute.amazonaws.com/install-config-metricbeat.sh > install-config-metricbeat.sh; chmod a+x    install-config-metricbeat.sh; ./install-config-metricbeat.sh << your Vizion ELK url here >>

+The intallation script will prompt you to select the proper environment, then will install and complete basic configuration automatically.

 To enable a module, enter `metricbeat modules enable << module name >>` or `./metricbeat modules enable << module name >>`